AaronRandall/miri/README.md

 Say something! e.g.

-* Tell me about The Rolling Stones
+* "Tell me about The Rolling Stones"
-* Play The Rolling Stones
+* "Play The Knife"
-* What is my next concert?
+* "What is my next concert?"
-* When did The Beatles break up?
+* "When did The Beatles break up?"
+* "What frequencies can a violin sound?"

 ## Other stuff